 Now, don’t get it wrong, both KPIs and inspections are undoubtedly useful and necessary quality management tools.
 The problem is that they do not actually prevent quality defects from happening, so relying on them alone to produce quality is just not enough.

 In the end, reactive quality management makes us generate more associated costs and still get plenty of bugs in our code or defects in our products.

 That being said, how do we shift to proactive quality management?

 The way Lean management views the issue of quality and defects is through the lens of value and continuous improvement.

-In fact, built-in quality is a natural outcome of a successful company-wide adoption of continuous improvement mentality and Lean principles.
+In fact, built-in quality is a natural outcome of successful company-wide adoption of continuous improvement mentality and Lean principles.

 After a team develops a Lean mindset, continuous improvement becomes the glue that holds everything together.
 Every Lean management principle gets translated into action, influencing the way quality is perceived throughout the product development process.

-Proactive quality improvement process starts working when everyone on the team (including the leaders) starts thinking about their work in the context of Lean values.
+The proactive quality improvement process starts working when everyone on the team (including the leaders) starts thinking about their work in the context of Lean values.